 Whether you’re looking for a somewhere grand to explore, or just the perfect spot to set up your picnic on the floor we’ve got you covered with our selection of exciting castles and gardens.So, buckle up your walking boots and pack your picnic blankets to explore these wonderful castles and gardens, set in Kent’s calm countryside, and even cityscapes!

 Spice up your day-off by taking a trip to the Riverhill Himalayan Gardens.
 Set near Sevenoaks in Kent, the gardens are known for their blanket of bluebells in the woodland in early spring and array of vivid rhododendrons and delicate azaleas in late spring.
 With magnificent sweeping views and rare ancient trees, the Riverhill gardens have a hub of glorious nature to view.
-Once you have explored the greenery, why not treat yourself to something tasty from the café and enjoy your cosy beverage in the crisp air of the gardens?
-Lounge in luscious gardens
+Once you have explored the greenery, why not treat yourself to something tasty from the café and enjoy your cosy beverage in the crisp air of the gardens? gardens

-Enjoy the impeccable work of architect Samuel Wyatt with a journey to the imperial Belmont house and gardens.
+Enjoy the impeccable work of architect Samuel Wyatt with a journey to the imperial Belmont house and Gardens.
 If you’re looking for something quirky, this house has accumulated one of the largest personal collections of clocks in the country.
 With a delightful range of traditional and modern style gardens Belmont House has an abundance of fantastic fruits and floral displays.
 Get inspired by the intriguing collection of antiques at Chiddingstone Castle.
 Remodelled in the 19th Century to resemble a Medieval castle, this eloquent house is filled with Denys Eyre Bower’s personal collection of antiques from around the world.
 From fascinating Stuart and Jacobite trinkets to Japanese items, there are plenty of pieces that will feed your curiosity.